szabgab/perl6maven.com/README.md

 Optional fields:

-    =archive 1
-    =comments 1

     =archive 1                      (boolean should the page be included in the /archive /atom and / front page?)
     =comments 1                     (boolean should commenting be enabled on that page?)

-    =perl5url
-    =perl5title

     =perl5url a-URL-to-perlmaven-site
     =perl5title Title to be used

 To include an external file add: